Skip to content

 Encrypt client-server communication

-Percona XtraDB Cluster uses the underlying MySQL encryption mechanism to secure communication between client applications and cluster nodes.
+Percona XtraDB Cluster uses MySQL’s native encryption framework to secure communication between client applications and cluster nodes.
+This ensures encrypted data exchange, prevents unauthorized access, and maintains end-to-end confidentiality.

 ssl-ca=/etc/mysql/certs/ca.pem